 ties to Richardson run deep.
 In 1965, when he was 3 years old, his family moved to our great city to pursue the American dream.

-Steve attended kindergarten at Kincannon School on Newberry Dr., then entered Canyon Creek Elementary School in 1968 where
+in 1966.
+Steve attended kindergarten at Kincannon School on Newberry Dr., then entered Canyon Creek Elementary School in 1968

-in 1973 where Steve’s parents purchased a turn-of-the century Victorian home several blocks from the town square.
-After
+McKinney in 1973 where Steve’s parents purchased a turn-of-the century Victorian home several blocks from the town square.

-graduating from McKinney High School in 1980, Steve enrolled at North Texas State University – now the University of
+After graduating from McKinney High School in 1980, Steve enrolled at North Texas State University – now the University

 with an emphasis in Tax in 1985.
 From 1982 through 1986, his father, Travis, served on the McKinney City Council.

 Shortly after graduating in 1985, Steve accepted a position with Computer Language Research/Fast Tax – now Thomson

 Reuters - which brought him back to the North Dallas area.
 Steve returned to Richardson in 1989, purchasing

 a home on Sherbrook Dr. in the Greenwood Hills area.
 In 1991, He joined Richardson Rotary Club, where he served as Vocational